yilinc09/tswd-portfolio/critique-by-design.md

 * **X-axis**
   * The x-axis will be labeled with years
   * A title will be added to the x-axis as "Years"
-  * ticks will be placed at every year
+  * ticks will be placed at every five years
   * The x-axis label will be positioned at the bottom of the graph

 * **Y-axis**